Alexander Mackenzie (historian): The Highland clearances and land reform

-In the 1880s Mackenzie became actively involved in the Highland land issue and campaigned for security of tenure for crofters.
+In the 1880s, Mackenzie became actively involved in the Highland land issue and campaigned for security of tenure for crofters.
 In Nuair Chaidh na Ceithir Ùr Oirre, Màiri Mhòr nan Òran describes going with him, Charles Fraser-Mackintosh and others to elicit the support of Mrs. MacRae of Stromeferry for their cause and affectionately tells how "the Clach" discouraged 17-stone Màiri from getting into a rowing boat with the others.
 First published in 1883, MacKenzie's History of the Highland Clearances has remained in print to the present times.
 John Prebble wrote "...it has been and will remain a book to be read, an essential part of any study of the clearances".

+Personal life

+He married on 3 August 1865 Emma Sarah Rose, author of Tales of the Heather, with whom he had nine issue: